OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-ribbon/README.md

 ### Run code in the background

 The add-in has a `Sum` button that is enabled when you move the range selection inside the expenses table.
-An event in the table is used to detect when the range selction is in or out of the table.
+An event in the table is used to detect when the range selection is in or out of the table.
 If the add-in was configured to load on doc open, the event code will be operational as soon as the document is opened, and the `Sum` button will work even though the task pane is not yet opened.

 To run code when the document opens, the add-in relies on the `Office.Initialize` event.
 This event is called when the document is opened and the load behavior is set for doc open.
 The add-in calls `ensureInitialize()` to set up the initial global state.